 Your curriculum will be made up of the courses taught at both the graduate Master of Business and Science (MBS) program as well as possibly taking courses through one of the other Claremont Colleges.

 An undergraduate or graduate degree from an accredited U.S. four-year institution with all pre-requisite courses completed.

 A minimum undergraduate grade point average of 3.00.

-GRE scores in the 70th percentile or higher for the Verbal and Quantative scores, or MCAT scores 26 or higher with no one score lower than an 8.
+GRE scores in the 70th percentile or higher for the verbal and quantitative scores, or MCAT scores 495 or higher with no one score lower than 123.

-Two letters of reference from those professionally qualified to recommend you.
+One letter of reference from those professionally qualified to evaluate your readiness for graduate studies.